salvikajal/M2_Embedded_ASMD_Calculator/1_Requirements/README.md

 ### Where

-1. The calculator can be operated from anywhere.
+1. The ASMD calculator can be operated from anywhere.

 ### Who